Live Commerce: How Streaming Is Transforming Shopping (Update)January 14, 2021

 Hot on China’s heels, South Korea also has stake in the live-commerce game.
 LF Corp combines live streaming with real-time chat and one-click purchases to create seamless shopping experiences.
 This has resulted in a 30% year-over-year increase since 2015.

 Then there’s TMON (formerly Ticket Monster), a Korean subsidiary of Groupon.
-Whereas LF Corp specializes in the sale of clothing, TMON commands the product, grocery, and travel verticals.
+Whereas LF Corp specializes in clothing sales, TMON commands the product, grocery, and travel verticals.
 By bringing a wide range of shopping experiences to mobile devices, TMON has grown its sales revenue exponentially over the past five years.

 The role that live streaming plays in these APAC countries can’t be overemphasized.
-More than 100 million viewers in China watch a live online video event every month, and revenue from the online-video market is supposed to surge from $3.5 billion to $17.6 billion between 2015 and 2020.
+More than 100 million viewers in China watch a live online video event every month.
+Revenue from the online-video market was projected to surge from $3.5 billion to $17.6 billion between 2015 and 2020.

 South Korea and China are growing faster than any other country in the Asian live-stream market, with the average growth across this area (which includes China, India, Indonesia, Japan, Malaysia, the Philippines, Singapore, South Korea, Taiwan, Thailand, and Vietnam) forecast at a compound annual growth rate (CAGR) of 46.4 percent.